SeekAI-786/Medi_Bot_CustomGPT/README.md

 ---

-# AI Chat Interface with Hugging Face Fine-Tuned Models
+# AI Chat Interface with Hugging Face Fine-Tuned Models on Medical Datasets

 This project provides an interactive web application built with **Streamlit**, allowing users to chat with AI models hosted on **Hugging Face**.
-The interface offers a **demo version** of the AI chat functionality, showcasing how these models can generate responses to medical and mental health-related queries.
+The interface offers a **demo version** of the AI chat functionality, showcasing how these models can be fine tuned to generate responses to medical and mental health-related queries.

 ---